Healthy Homes Assessment Pukahu

 Rental Property Home Assessments Pukahu

-Areas of rental properties that are impacted with the Healthy Homes Standard in Pukahu include each:
+Property rental areas that are affected by Health Homes Standard.
+Healthy Homes Standards in Pukahu include each:

 • Bedrooms